lumiknit/aroma/README.md

 ### Requirements

 - Bash
-- Conda/Mamba/Micromamba
+- Micromamba/Mamba/Conda (mamba is recommended)
 - (For web UI) nodejs & npm
-- Models for diffusers
+- Models converted for diffusers library

 ### Preparation

 - Create `./archives`, `./models`, `./outputs`, `./state` directories
+  - touch `./state/value.json`
 - Link or put SD models in `models` directory
 - Modify `config.json` for init configuration
 - If you want to launch only daemon, use `./daemon/run.sh`